kragen/dernocua/text/bench-supply.md

 darlington grounding one end of the primary of a transformer, a schottky, and a capacitor.
 Well, and a base resistor for the darlington if the input signal is voltage-mode PWM instead of current-mode PWM, so that’s five components.
+(Horowitz & Hill suggest a zener snubber across the primary to limit the voltage spike from the primary leakage inductance: a rectifier and a TVS zener, in opposite directions, so it’s more like seven.
+But I didn’t simulate that.
+In their example the leakage inductance is about 5% of the total.)

 Here’s the values I chose in the above simulation:

 - a 5-volt supply;
 - 40 kHz;